Caldarie/flutter_tflite_audio/README.md

 2. Audio recognition for recordings.

-3. Abiliy to tune your model's output.
+3. Tunable parameters for recording/inferences
    *  Please look a the [parameters](#rough-guide-on-the-parameters) below for more information.

+4. Automatically reshape/transpose audio inputs.

 <br>

-### It can also support several model types:
+### This plugin can support several model types:

 1. Models from Google Teachable Machine